Nienke Besbrugge (Postdoctoral Associate)

 Benjamin Jin (Laboratory Assistant)

 I graduated in the spring of 2017 from Stanford with a bachelor's degree in biology and a minor in feminist, gender, and sexuality studies.
 I also completed an honors thesis in the Gordon Li lab of neurosurgery at the Stanford Medical School, investigating kinase regulation of the tumorigenic c-myc pathway within medulloblastoma cell lines.
-This experience, alongside internships at Gilead Sciences and some light thinking about feminist/queer ecology, ultimately lead me to pursue work in the plant/ecological sciences, and thus I joined the Rhee lab in November 2017.
+This experience, alongside internships at Gilead Sciences and some light thinking about feminist/queer ecology, ultimately lead me to pursue work in the plant/ecological sciences, and so I joined the Rhee lab in November 2017.
 I firmly believe that we currently ought to prioritize learning information about and expending scientific labor upon how the non-human organisms of this world (such as Arabidopsis) operate and how we can better coexist with them, and thus feel very privileged to be working at an institute and lab that studies all of this!
-Alongside labwork, biology, and feminist/queer studies, I enjoy tinkering on the piano, writing & reading & doodling, long commutes, and listening to the whole spectrum of words and thoughts that others have to share.
+Alongside labwork, biology, and feminist/queer studies, I enjoy tinkering on the piano, writing & reading & doodling, driving and/or commuting, and listening to the whole spectrum of words and thoughts that others have to share.

 Fan Lin (Postdoctoral Associate)